steinex/tor-ddos/README.md

 This is my el cheapo attempt to block unwanted traffic to relays and (hopefully) help against the ongoing Tor DDoS attacks.

 ## How does it work?
 The rules shown here make use of a mix of the `recent` and `hashlimit` iptables modules.
-Should an attacker hit 7 SYNs in one second on the ORPort the IP is blocked for 60 seconds.
+Should an attacker hit 7 SYNs in one second on the ORPort the IP is blocked for 45 seconds.
 Should another SYN attempt arrive in that timeframe the timer is reset and the IP stays blocked for another 60 seconds.

-In addition to that, there are no more than 5 connections allowed per source ip to the Tor port.
+In addition to that, there are no more SYNs allowed if 5 connections are already in use to the ORPort.

 ## How well does it work?
 Very well in my observations.
 Before the rules were in place I had many of the infamous "Your computer is too slow to handle this many circuit creation requests" in my log.
 After both my relays lost their `Stable`, `Guard` and `HSDir` flags I finally decided to do something against it (and you should too if you are a relay operator).